dmose/mc-nodejs-docs/index.md

 package.json well-managed using policies that will result in a set of vendored-in packages that:

-* are easily auditable and regularly audited for known security issues and license policy compliance using Continuous Integration
+* are auditable for known security issues and license policy compliance
+* can easily be manually audited or made a part of a Continuous Integration process license policy compliance using Continuous Integration
 * are easily maintained (added, updated, or removed) with clear documentation of necessary steps